Dehumidification and Drying Concrete: Hurrying Up the Wait

 The real key to successful dehumidification is to have the concrete slab completely enclosed so that the moisture removed during the process is not re-introduced to the slab environment.
 Either the slab must be enclosed in service-ready indoor conditions, or a vapor barrier must be erected around it for outdoor conditions.
 Accurate relative humidity (RH) testing lets you accurately track the movement of moisture out of the slab.
 Once the slab has reached the desired RH levels and the finish or flooring is applied, the concrete will be optimally able to sustain a quality finish that will last for years.

-Wagner Meters can help you accurately test the RH so you can track the moisture out of the slab during the dehumidification process.
-Wagner offers a variety of high quality moisture meters for concrete that can verify the moisture content level.
+Wagner Meters’ Rapid RH® moisture testing system can help you easily and accurately test the RH so you can track the moisture out of the slab during the dehumidification process.
+Since 2002, ASTM-F2170 In-Situ Relative Humidity testing has been replacing Calcium Chloride as the preferred method for concrete moisture determination.

 Call Wagner today at 1-800-634-9961 or order your Rapid RH moisture measurement system online at www.WagnerMeters.com.